n0bel/EspFeeder/Readme.md

 ![PiClock Picture](https://raw.githubusercontent.com/n0bel/EspFeeder/master/Gallery/EspFeederStatusPage_Fotor_Collage.jpg)

 Two servos control the lids of two feeding trays.
 Two buttons correspondingly control each servo.
-Once configured
+Once configured you can set the time when each servo is activated.

 ## Requirements